-New Zealand LLP
+New Zealand Offshore LLP Incorporation Structure

-Overview of a New Zealand Limited Partnership
+Overview of a New Zealand Limited Liaiblity Partnership

 New Zealand offers a number of attractive company formation products that give clients a wide range of international investment opportunities.
-The New Zealand Limited Partnership (LP) is a relatively new, yet comprehensive, company formation vehicle that has been one of New Zealand’s more popular formation products.
+The New Zealand Limited Liability Partnership (LLP) is a relatively new, yet comprehensive, company formation vehicle that has been one of New Zealand’s more popular formation products.
 It emerged with the passing of the Limited Partnerships Act 2008 as a means to diversify and increase international investment opportunities.

 What is a NZ Limited Liability Partnership?